xgroleau/mx25r-rs/README.md

 Note that the drivers are low level to allow the user to write custom implementation for its needs.

 ## Usage
-You can see an example of the usage for the `nRF52840-DK` in the [examples directory](./examples).
+You can see an example of the usage for the `nRF52840-DK` in the [nrf52840 directory](./nrf52840).
 For now only a blocking API is available.

-Things to consider when using the driver crate

-* Enable write before erasing sector/block/chip or writing data to the memory
-  * Even when using the `embedded_storage` `NorFlash` trait
-* Poll the wip bit before read/write/erase operation, if not the request will be ignored
-* `write_security_register` is not a reversable operation, make sure to read the datasheet.

 ### Nix
 A [nix flake](https://nixos.wiki/wiki/Flakes) is available to ease development and dependencies for the examples.